symphonycms/symphonycms/README.markdown

 		git clone git://github.com/symphonycms/workspace.git

+1. Initalise composer which will pull in dependencies and generate the autoloader:

+		composer install

 1. Point your web browser at the `install` subdirectory (e.g., `http://example.com/install/`) and provide details on establishing a database connection and your server environment.

 1. Chuckle villainously and tap your fingertips together (or pet a cat) as your installation completes.